awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

 } while (lastKeyEvaluated != null && lastKeyEvaluated.Count != 0);
 ```

-## Example \- Querying Using the AWS SDK for \.NET<a name="LowLevelDotNetQueryExample"></a>
+## Example \- querying using the AWS SDK for \.NET<a name="LowLevelDotNetQueryExample"></a>

 The following tables store information about a collection of forums\.
-For more information, see [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.
+For more information, see [Creating tables and loading data for code examples in DynamoDB](SampleData.md)\.